Source Print Discuss

 The proposed authentication enhancement involves implementing a middleware component within the gRPC server to handle Basic Authentication.
 The middleware will intercept incoming requests, validate the provided credentials, and allow or deny access based on the authentication outcome.

-• username: The username for which you want to generate the password.
+• username: The username for which the password is being generated.

 For example:

-This command will output the bcrypt-hashed password for the user javad.
+This command outputs the bcrypt-hashed password for the user “foo”.

 [grpc]